StartupsPoleEmploi/jepostule/README.md

 :information_source: Mailjet may ask you for further information on the user path before they restore the service.
 Here is [a demo](https://www.evernote.com/l/ABLEL6O-zB5HI4ctsHSTYedWhoeRx5Bc9nM) sent to convince them that we're not aggressive towards our users.

 :point_up: This process may last some days.
-In the meanwhile, we strongly recommend you to deactivate Je Postule on your websites using it.
+In the meanwhile, we strongly recommend you to disable Je Postule on your websites using it.
+See relevant section of this README for instructions about how to do this for LBB frontend.

+## How to disable JePostule on LBB frontend

+When JePostule has serious issues (Mailjet issue and/or the whole service is unavailable) you want to hide the JePostule button on the LBB frontend to avoid frustrating your users.

+To do that you simply need to set `JEPOSTULE_QUOTA = 0` in the LBB settings.

+One easy way to do that is to rebase and deploy [this MR](https://git.beta.pole-emploi.fr/lbb/lbb-private/-/merge_requests/148).

 ## Docker